There are millions of fungal species, and a few hundred of them can make people very sick.1

 Annual deaths from malaria globally

-Travelers to endemic regions per annum
+Travelers to malaria endemic regions per annum

 1025 Connecticut Ave.
 NW, Suite 1000, Washington, DC 20036